EvilNick2/vencord/README.md

-# betterdiscord
+# Vencord
-A repository used to save all of the edits I've made to BetterDiscord plugins and themes
+A repository used to save all of the edits I've made to Vencord plugins and themes